-Doncaster is a large settlement and borough in South Yorkshire & Doncaster is about 20 miles from Sheffield.
+Doncaster is a large settlement town and borough in South Yorkshire and sits around 20 miles from Sheffield.

-The borough expanded dramatically in population with the development of coal mining.
-The town forms part of the Metropolitan Borough of Doncaster, which had a population of 302,400 at the 2011 census.
+The borough expanded dramatically in population with the development of coal mining in the 19th century.
+The town now forms part of the Metropolitan Borough of Doncaster, which had a population of 302,400 at the 2011 census.
 The town itself has a population of 127,851.

 Closure of coal mines in the 1970s and the early 1980s caused some economic difficulties; the town then developed its service industry; the already good communication links with the rest of the UK supported this development.

 The Doncaster skyline is dominated by the minster in the middle of the town.
 The Frenchgate Shopping Centre holds an important position in the skyline, along with the Doncaster College Hub building and Cusworth Hall.
 Most of the old Doncaster College, the Council House and surrounding buildings have been demolished, and work has commenced to replace them with more modern facilities including a new theatre, council house and hotel which together will form the Doncaster Civic and Cultural Quarter.
 There are also plans for expansion onto land north of the new college (The Hub) if it gains university status.

 Doncaster is developing at pace with the expansion in commercial and residential developments.
 The local authority is also in the process of further growing the service industry.
 These plans to grow the economy are helped by the areas excellent location and impressive transport links by road, rail and air.